Garlic Lemon Butter Scallops on Parmesan Risotto

 Source: Mom

-Simply prepared Garlic Lemon Butter seared scallops served over delicious creamy risotto with mushrooms, garlic, Parmesan cheese and white wine.
+Simply prepared, Garlic Lemon Butter seared scallops served over delicious creamy risotto with mushrooms, garlic, Parmesan cheese and white wine.
 Don't let the scallops or risotto intimidate you.
-Both are not as hard as many think.
+Neither are as hard as most people think. - Just read the directions and notes carefully, prepare everything (chop, measure etc) and then follow the steps.

 Recipe equipment: